-If Yes, please indicate which round and how the end of this grant may impact USG programming.
-Also describe any actions the USG, with country counterparts, is taking to enable continuation of any successful programming financed through these grants.
+If yes, please indicate which round and how this may impact USG programming.
+Please also describe any actions the USG, with country counterparts, is taking to inform renewal programming or to enable continuation of successful programming financed through this grant(s).